 Hi, I’m Suzzie, the creator of She Births Bravely.
 I help thousands of moms prepare for birth every month.
-Enjoy the free resources here on the blog and my birth course Healthy Start Birth Prep.
-This class helps you feel more confident and prepared for birth.
-It also helps you make birth safer both you and baby.
+In the free resources here on the blog and my birth course Birth Undone, I help moms work through their anxiety and fears about birth so they can have a birth they love.

 Well, I know exactly which pregnancy books to read.
 These books will help ease your mind, release your stress, and help you prepare for a not so average, (read: totally awesome) birth.